 Certification to a QMS is not requested by law.
 Often, customers request manufacturers to get certified.
 (By the way, trading companies can get certified too.)
 Or a company decides to get certified in order to build customer confidence, as a marketing asset.

-- Maybe it is very rudimentary — for example the owner of a 10-people workshop looks at production and decides by himself if it’s “good enough”.
+a.
+Maybe it is very rudimentary – for example, the owner of a 10-people workshop looks at production and decides by himself if it’s “good enough”.

-- Maybe it is more advanced, with go-no go gages, successive inspection by operators, and/or digital sensors.
+c.
+Maybe it is more advanced, with go-no-go gages, successive inspection by operators, and/or digital sensors.
 In each case, a QMS is in place, but the first example would probably fail an ISO 9001 audit.

 Right, but how can you determine if the supplier is applying a comprehensive Quality Management System if they are not certified?